MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-profiles.md

 3. Remove your filters by selecting **Clear filters** on the top right corner of the **Customers** screen.

-##  The Customer details page
+##  Customer details page

-Clicking on any of the customers’ tiles will take you to the **Customer details page** whare you can view unified information for that specific customer.
+Select any of the customer tiles to open the **Customer details page**.
+This view contains unified information for the selected customer.

-The Customer details page includes the following components:
+Customer details include:

--	**Customer profile tile:** Located at the left side, this tile shows the different values that were pulled from the unified customer profile entity.
-These details might include email address, name, city, etc.
+-	**Customer profile tile:** This tile shows the different values from the unified customer profile entity.
+These details can include email address, name, city, etc.

--	**Potential interests, potential brands:** These tiles only show up if you have successfully ran a first-party enrichment.
+-	**Potential interests, potential brands:** Shows if you configured a first-party enrichment.
 It represents potential interests and affinities for brands a customer with a profile similar to this customer might have.
-[Learn more about our data enrichments](enrichment-microsoft-graph.md).
+For more information, see [Enrich customer profiles with brand and interest affinities](enrichment-microsoft-graph.md).

--	**Measures:** These tiles will show up if you have successfully ran one or more measures of a specific type called customer attribute measures.
+-	**Measures:** Shows if you configured one or more measures of a specific type: customer attribute measures.
 They include calculated KPIs around your customers on the individual customer level.
-[Learn more about measures](measures.md).
+For more information, see [Define and manage measures](measures.md).

--	**Activity timeline:** This component will show up if you have configured activities.
-The component shows the consolidated activities of this customer sorted by time starting with the most recent activity.
-[Learn more about activities](activities.md).
+-	**Activity timeline:** Shows if you have configured activities.
+The timeline view contains consolidated activities of this customer sorted chornologically, starting with the most recent activity.
+For more information, see [Customer activities](activities.md).

-To get back to the customer search page, click the button "Back to Customers" on the top of this page.
+Select **Back to Customers** to return to the customer search page.

 ## Next steps